Unique mixture of unspoilt alpine, rural & coastal scenery

 Day by day

-- We spend our first full day on foot in Ljubljana.
-The unique architecture of Jože Plečnik, active between the two world wars, places him for many as the father of Post-Modernism.
-His playful, eclectic and wittily irreverent designs are visible throughout the city, including his iconic Three Bridges and Library.
+- We spend our day on foot in Ljubljana.
+The unique architecture of Jože Plečnik, active between the two world wars, makes him for many the ‘father’ of post-modernism.
+His playful, eclectic and wittily irreverent designs are visible throughout the city, including his iconic Three Bridges and National University Library.
 Our morning’s walk around the handsome old centre will also include visits to the Church of St Francis and the Cathedral of St Nicholas, a baroque feast.
-Ljubljana Castle dominates the town where our visit concludes with a group lunch in one of the city’s best restaurants - by chance situated in one of the castle’s turrets.
-In the afternoon we visit the National Museum of Slovenia, an excellent introduction to the city’s Roman period of history.
-We return to the hotel via a gentle boat trip along the river after which the evening will be free.
+Ljubljana Castle dominates the old town where our visit concludes with a group lunch in one of the city’s best restaurants - by chance situated in one of the castle’s turrets.
+In the afternoon we visit the National Museum of Slovenia, an excellent chronological introduction to the nation’s history.
+The evening will be free.

 - Today we travel northwards to Lake Bled in the shadow of the Julian Alps.
 Only in the nineteenth century did the Habsburgs fully appreciate the beauty of Bled’s scenery and the purity of its waters, transforming the lake into a grand resort.
 We begin our day just outside of Ljubljana close to the medieval village of Kamnik to visit the Volčji Potok Arboretum.
 Slovenia’s most important botanical garden is neatly arranged around a series of areas including a lake, a park and a series of formal gardens.
 After a coffee break, we continue to Lake Bled and the unlikely lakeside Villa Bled, one of many properties periodically enjoyed by the Yugoslav royal family and later Marshall Tito.
 Now a hotel, it contains murals championing Tito’s socialist vision.
-Following our group lunch on the villa’s terrace, we take a pletna gondola across the lake to Bled’s islet to visit the Church of the Assumption.
-We end our morning at Bled Castle where, sitting high above the lake, there are a Museum and a very good restaurant, where we shall lunch.
+Following our group lunch on the villa’s terrace, we take a pletna gondola across the lake to Bled’s Islet to visit the Church of the Assumption.
 We make our return to Ljubljana where the evening will be free.